ajay-nishad25/react-frontend-todo/README.md

+# Learning backend with django

 # React Frontend Todo

 A full-featured Todo application built with React, connected to a Django REST API backend.

 ## 🔗 Required Backend Repository